arbor-sim/arbor/doc/tutorial/calcium_stdp_curve.rst

    :lines: 43-67

-Since our stochastic mechanism `calcium_based_synapse` is not within Arbor's default set of mechanism, we need to extend the mechanism catalogue within the cable cell properties:
+Since our stochastic mechanism `calcium_based_synapse` is not within Arbor's default set of mechanisms, we need to extend the mechanism catalogue within the cable cell properties:

 .. literalinclude:: ../../python/example/calcium_stdp.py
    :language: python
-   :lines: 69-71
+   :lines: 77

 Our cell and cell properties can then later be used to create a simple recipe:

 .. literalinclude:: ../../python/example/calcium_stdp.py
    :language: python
-   :lines: 74-98
+   :lines: 70-114

 Note, that the recipe takes a cell and a list of time offsets as constructor arguments, which are used to create the cells of the ensemble.
 Furthermore, the